-"Facilitators"- Through Socratic interaction, UrbanPlan volunteers challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their "role" (Financial Analyst, Marketing Director, Site Planner, City Liaison, Neighborhood Liaison).
+"Facilitators"- UP volunteers challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their "role" (Finance, Market, Site Planner, City Liaison, and Neighborhood Liaison).

-"Presenters" - UrbanPlan volunteers engage in interactive discussion with students on their own project work or professional challenges and, how these relate to issues and decisions the students are struggling with in UrbanPlan.
+"Presenters" - UP volunteers engage in interactive discussion with students on their own project work or professional challenges and, how these relate to issues and decisions the students are struggling with in UrbanPlan.

-"City Council"- UrbanPlan volunteers hear student presentations, engage and challenge their proposals as in an actual city council hearing, and award the development contract to the winning team.
+"City Council"- UP volunteers hear student presentations, engage and challenge their proposals as in an actual city council hearing, and award the development contract to the winning team.

-Curriculum & Format
+• Curriculum & Format

 The UrbanPlan curriculum is constant through student profiles and disciplines.
-The format changes depending upon the following:
+The format and pace change depending the following:

-- Student level, i.e., first or second year graduate students Course: MBA real estate (real estate finance/development), city & regional planning, architecture/urban design, real estate law - Class size -recommended minimum class size is 15 students/maximum 30 - Class meeting schedule and class length (UrbanPlan segment = typically 4-6 classes plus presentations) - Class instructor(s), i.e. professor only versus professor with teaching assistants - ULI's Senior Director of UrbanPlan works with each professor and District Council representative to help create a workable format that ensures the intended outcomes.
+- Student level, i.e. first or second year graduate students Course: finance/business, planning, architecture, etc - Class size -recommended minimum class size is 15 students/maximum 35 - Class meeting schedule and class length (UP segment = 4-6 classes plus presentations) - Class instructor(s), i.e. professor only versus professor with TA's

+ULI's Director of UrbanPlan works with each professor and DC UP representative to help create a workable format that insures the intended outcomes.